You are here

 Natural gas power plants, prices and import / export

 Natural gas extraction was expected to peak globally around 2020, leading to serious global conflicts as China and other large and growing economies continue down the path of increased dependence on fossil fuels.
-However, the new areas opened up by deep drilling technologies will likely extend that peak a bit.
+However, the fracking boom opened up new areas which will extend that peak a bit, but not nearly as much as the industry purports.

 Natural Gas Contaminants and Health Hazards